ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 directly preceding the first period in the main dataset.
 This data shall be the result of a prior imputation run and must not appear in the output.

+Back data records shall always contain the following fields:

+* Unique Identifier
+* Period
+* Grouping
+* Imputed Variable
+* Imputation Marker
+* Auxiliary Variable

+These fields must have the same types as their counterparts in the Input and Output records.

 ## 7.0 Method

 ### 7.1 Overall method